MiguelMDSDP/CustomerManagementWeb/README.md

 1. **Token Verification:** Implement token verification to ensure that each time a user accesses the application, their stored token is checked for validity.
 This step enhances security and maintains user authentication.

-2. **Access Control Components:** Develop access control components that encapsulate and manage permissions based on user roles.
-This approach allows for fine-grained control over which components and features users can access.

-3. **User Management Module:** Create a dedicated user management module within the application.
+2. **User Management Module:** Create a dedicated user management module within the application.
 This module will empower administrators to manage user accounts, roles, and permissions efficiently.

-4. **CSS Style Enhancements:** Continue to refine and improve the CSS styles throughout the application.
+3. **CSS Style Enhancements:** Continue to refine and improve the CSS styles throughout the application.
 A polished and visually appealing interface enhances the overall user experience.

-5. **Automated Testing:** Implement automated testing to ensure the reliability and robustness of the application.
+4. **Automated Testing:** Implement automated testing to ensure the reliability and robustness of the application.
 Comprehensive test suites help catch and prevent potential issues early in the development process.

-6. **CI/CD Pipeline:** Establish a Continuous Integration/Continuous Deployment (CI/CD) pipeline to automate the deployment and delivery of new application versions.
+5. **CI/CD Pipeline:** Establish a Continuous Integration/Continuous Deployment (CI/CD) pipeline to automate the deployment and delivery of new application versions.
 CI/CD streamlines the release process, improving deployment speed and reliability.

 These steps represent the ongoing commitment to building a secure, feature-rich, and user-friendly application.